Last Updated: 7/31/23 | July 31st, 2023

 A Note About COVID

 SafetyWing does include coverage for COVID-19.
-As long as the virus was not contracted before your plan starts, then it will be covered.
-SafetyWing also covers quarantine costs (outside your home country) for up to $50 USD/day for 10 days.
+As long as the virus was not contracted before your plan starts, then it will be covered (as long as it is medically necessary).

-You can use the booking widget below to get a quote:
+You can use the booking widget below to get a quote (it’s free):

-For a comparison with other companies, check out this post that lists my five favorite travel insurance companies, along with their pros and cons.
+For a comparison with other travel insurance companies, check out this post that lists my five favorite travel insurance companies, along with their pros and cons.